About Us

 Platform-led research

-Observed identifies organisations, sectors or issues of public-interest concern and completes its own research using the published methodology.
-No client is required.
+Observed identifies organisations, sectors, concerns, improvement patterns or strong-practice examples and completes its own research using the published methodology.

-Individuals, communities, advocates, unions, funders, boards, professional advisors or other stakeholders may request analysis of a named organisation, sector or issue.
+Individuals, communities, advocates, unions, funders, boards, professional advisors or other stakeholders may request analysis.

 Commissioned research

-Where suitable, Observed may provide research, benchmark comparison, report generation, content production and publication support, subject to the same methodology threshold.
+Where suitable, Observed may provide research, benchmark comparison, reporting and publication support, subject to the same thresholds.

 AI governance